mietek/github-callback/README.md

 Usage
 -----

-Listens for HTTP `GET` requests at `/callback`.
+Listens for HTTP `GET` requests.
 All requests are forwarded to the GitHub [`/login/oauth/access_token`](https://developer.github.com/v3/oauth/#github-redirects-back-to-your-site) endpoint.

 If an incoming request includes an authorization code, the helper requests an access token.
 If an access token is granted, the helper redirects the user to the target URL, with additional `access_token` and `scope` parameters.